TaskForceDingo/Mission-Framework/README.md

 | SEM 52-SL | 46 - 65,975 |
 | SEM 70 | 30 - 79,975 |

-Attempting to program a radio to a channel outside it's frequency range will cause errors and may prevent the radio from functioning properly.

 > **NOTE**
+> The AN/PRC-343 is not included in the programming script since it does not have a display so it makes no difference what the channels are programmed to.
+>
-> The AN/PRC-343, SEM 70 and AN/PRC-77 are ignored by the programming script since their programming functionality or frequency range is drastically different to most of the other radios.
+> The AN/PRC-77 and SEM 70 radios are not included in the channel assignment/radio programming scripts as they do not have channels that can be assigned the same way as the other radios.

+> **WARNING**
+> Attempting to program a radio to a channel outside it's frequency range will cause errors and may prevent the radio from functioning properly.

 </details>